glecchi/CSQLQueryExpress/README.md

 In addition to compiling TSQL code, SQLQueryBuilder offers a scaffolding tool and a test client for writing and executing queries.

+## Please note that this library is in Beta and intended exclusively for use in test environments.

 ## Key Features

 - **TSQL Syntax Familiarity:** Write C# code that mirrors TSQL syntax, making it easier for developers familiar with TSQL.